hheng9/PyBer_Analysis/README.md

 ![PyBer_fare_summary](https://user-images.githubusercontent.com/118647523/212168005-17d369f4-fe5a-4a5a-aba2-93f550707f2f.png)

 ## Summary
-### * View large a time window to adjust fare pricing during peak and low total rides.
+### - View large a time window for the entire year to adjust fare pricing during peak and low total rides.
+This would increase profit for all the total fares during busy fluctuation for all urban, suburban, and rural areas.
-### * View large a time window to adjust fare pricing during peak and low total rides.
+### - View large a time window to adjust fare pricing during peak and low total rides.

 There is a description of the differences in ride-sharing data among the different city types.
 Ride-sharing data include the total rides, total drivers, total fares, average fare per ride and driver, and total fare by city type.
 (7 pt)
 Summary: